• Skip to primary navigation

 • increased capacity building.

-The new PSW educational standard further focusses on the following areas of learning:
+The new PSW educational standard further focuses on the following areas of learning:

 PSW PROGRAM STANDARD

-This ensures that graduates of the program are able to effectively provide supportive care to patients/clients who suffer from either
+This ensures that graduates of the program are able to effectively provide supportive and direct care to patients/clients who suffer from either

 • physical disabilities, or